The Dalai Lama apologizes after a video of a child kissing sparked widespread response

 “His Holiness wishes to apologize to the boy, his family and many friends around the world for the hurt his words may have caused,” said a statement posted on the Dalai Lama’s Twitter account.
 He added, “His Holiness often annoys people he meets in an innocent and fun way, even in public places and in front of cameras, and he regrets the incident.”

 The identity of the boy is still unknown, despite the spread of the video.
 Commenting on the incident, a children’s rights group in India said in a statement that it condemns “all forms of child abuse”.
-She added, “Some news mentions the Tibetan culture about showing the tongue.
-But this video is definitely not about any cultural expression.
+She added, “Some news mentions the Tibetan culture regarding showing the tongue.
+But this video is definitely not regarding any cultural expression.
 Even if it is, such cultural expressions are not acceptable.”

 This is not the first time the Dalai Lama has raised criticism.
-In 2019, the Dalai Lama’s office apologized after the latter told the BBC news network that any future female Dalai Lama should be “attractive”.
+In 2019, the Dalai Lama’s office apologized following the latter told the BBC news network that any future female Dalai Lama should be “attractive”.

 Reactions